College of Engineering, Technology, and Architecture

 - ECE 615 | Graduate Thesis in Engineering

-- Electives (21 credits, see Course Catalog for more information)
+- Electives (see Course Catalog for more information)

 Enrolled students may submit a proposal for admittance to the master of science degree program.
 Contact Laurie Granstrand, Manager of Graduate Programs, for more information.